Adam from Tampa is skeptical about working with a financial advisor and wants to know how to invest on his own.

 Over time, your investments can grow substantially with your consistent investments and with compound interest.
 It’s an incredible thing to see your money grow while you sleep!

-I started investing in my 401k in 2013 using the steps above and almost 7 years later, I have around $200,000!
-Time, compound interest, contributing the maximum possible and receiving a 15% employer match made that healthy balance possible.
+I started investing in my 401k in 2013 using the steps above and almost 7 years later, I earned around $200,000!
+Time, compound interest, contributing the maximum possible, and receiving a nice employer match made that healthy balance possible.

 If you have the time, interest and drive, you can definitely invest by yourself.
 Decide what is feasible and smart for your family and go for it.